ptrab/spectrify/README.md

 The current output is only a matplotlib/pyplot spectrum that is saved if wished.

+When I updated to python 3.9, the adjustText library failed to place the labels correctly.
+My workaround is to setup a conda environment with python 3.7.
+There it works as expected.

 ## Usage
 Have a look into the help menu to find the options:
 ```bash